 The Scott River study is one component of the Klamath River Project (KRP) (initiated in 1978).
 The goals of the KRP include obtaining information on species composition, hatchery composition, run timing, age structure, spawning distribution, fork length (FL) frequency and sex ratios in various tributaries to the Klamath River including the Salmon, Scott, and Shasta rivers, as well as Bogus Creek and 22 other smaller tributaries.
 The Scott River is particularly important because it is a major salmon spawning tributary.
-For example, during the 1996-98 spawning seasons, an average of 30.6% (8,914) of the total number of natural area Klamath River adult Chinook Salmon spawners above the Trinity River confluence were estimated to have entered the Scott River to spawn.
-Therefore, a significant portion of natural escapement to the Klamath Basin would be unaccounted for if the Scott River studies were not conducted.
 In addition to providing valuable escapement estimates to the Pacific Fisheries Management Council for the effective management and allocation of fall Chinook Salmon originating from the Klamath River Basin, the Scott River studies provide an opportunity to monitor an independent population of Coho Salmon (Williams et al. 2008) within the state and federally threatened Southern Oregon/Northern California Coast Coho (SONCC) range.
+The Scott River Coho Salmon within the Klamath watershed.